slatedocs/slate/source/includes/_webhooks.md

   }
 }
 ```
+This is fired whenever an oversubscribed ISA has been auto repaired.
+Oversubscription happens when an investor deposits more than their allowed subscription limit.
+The overflowing amount will be automatically moved to the investment account.

 ## INVESTOR_FUNDS_WITHDRAWN
-This is fired whenever an investor withdraws funds.

 ```json
 {
   "clientId": "string",